About the Residency Program

 Live/work residencies also include a private bedroom/bathroom next to a common living area and kitchen.
 A family housing option is available as well as accessible housing for residents with disabilities.
 All residencies are offered at no cost to participants, who are responsible for covering their own studio materials and travel expenses to and from Memphis.

 All residents are asked to participate in a limited number of public engagement activities (such as informal artist talks, public performance/projects, and open studio events) while in Memphis.

 Three-month residency sessions are offered each year in the spring (February 1-April 30) and in the fall (September 15-December 15).
 Shorter twenty-day sessions are available in the summer (June 3-24 and July 8-29) and can be attended consecutively.
-Studio-only residencies are available for up to ten months.
+One studio-only residency per year are available for up to ten months.
 Crosstown Arts offers select sponsored and specialized residencies each year as part of the application process.

 Sponsored residencies typically include special requirements for public engagement projects and/or work and involve direct, ongoing contact with a partnering organization during the residency.
 Sponsored residencies may or may not include paid stipends for residents.
 Specialized residencies include dedicated equipment and software that is particular to certain disciplines.
 Applicants are encouraged to read about sponsored and specialized residencies in detail, during each application period, as these residencies may vary.